jeffbass/yin-yang-ranch/README.rst

 usually work fine, but these specific ones are known to work.
 See each specific repository above for more software details.

-- Python 3.6 and 3.7
+- Python 3.6 through 3.11
 - OpenCV 3.3 and 4.0+
-- Raspian Buster
+- Raspian OS Buster, Stretch and Raspbian Jessie using legacy PiCamera
+- Raspberry Pi OS Bookworm and Bullseye using PiCamera2
 - PyZMQ 20.0+
 - imagezmq 1.1.1+
-- imutils 0.4.3+ (used get to images from PiCamera)

 Hardware and Electronics
 ========================